DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 Reading state information...
 Done
 The following additional packages will be installed:
 Do you want to continue?
 [Y/n] y
+Reading package lists...
+Done
+Building dependency tree...
+Done
+Reading state information...
+Done
+Calculating upgrade...
+Done
+...
+update-initramfs: Generating /boot/initrd.img-6.6.20+rpt-rpi-v8
+'/boot/initrd.img-6.6.20+rpt-rpi-v8' -> '/boot/firmware/initramfs8'
+...

 $ sudo shutdown -r now
 The system will reboot now!
 ```

 ## Optionally Enabling Remote Access
-You can skip this if you'll always be using a keyboard, mouse, and monitor with your Raspberry Pi.
+You can skip this if you'll always have a keyboard, mouse, and monitor attached to your Raspberry Pi.
 But if you think you might need to access the Pi from another machine, see the [guide for setting up remote access](remote_access.md).

 ## Next Steps
 Congratulations on getting your Raspberry Pi configured.
 And give yourself an extra pat on the back if you upcycled an older, discarded Pi for this purpose.